swcarpentry/shell-novice/reference.md

 operating system
 :   Software that manages interactions between users, hardware, and software [processes](#process).
 Common
-    examples are Linux, OS X, and Windows.
+    examples are Linux, macOS, and Windows.

 orthogonal
 :   To have meanings or behaviors that are independent of each other.